Ariana Grande's net worth, career and expensive things she owns

 View this post on Instagram

 However, her tryst with entrepreneurship goes behind in 2015, when she collaborated with Luxe Brands and released a range of exotic and pretty sensuous perfumes.
 She entered the market with fragrances, such as mod vanilla, mod blush, cloud and sweet like candy, and has now garnered loyalists.
 In 2019, she won the Fragrance of the Year-Popular award for Cloud Eau De Parfum.
-Reportedly, the range of scents earned a worldwide revenue of over USD 150 million.
+Reportedly, the range of scents earned a worldwide revenue of over USD 150 million (over INR 1,226 crore).

 Buy Sweet Like Candy Eau de Parfum